 - Very expensive

-And seeing as Puro Sound Labs really are the best player in this market, we had to include another one of their models.
-The Junior Jams are yet another pair of comfortable headphones with excellent volume control and sound quality beyond what’s normally found in kids’ headphones.
+Seeing as Puro Sound Labs really are the best player in this market, we had to include another one of their models.
+The Junior Jams are yet another pair of comfortable headphones with excellent volume control and sound quality, way beyond what’s normally found in kids’ headphones.

 The build isn’t quite on par with the BT2200, mainly because the Junior Jams use a lot more plastic.
-And while this does pose some durability questions, rest assured that the folk at Puro know what they’re doing.
-They know how to design a kid-friendly headphone and making sure it can take a beating is certainly a requirement.
+While this does pose some durability questions, rest assured that the folk at Puro know what they’re doing.
+They know how to design a kid-friendly headphone, and making sure it can take a beating is certainly a requirement.

 On the flip side, they have the BT2200 beat in terms of price.
-We wouldn’t call them affordable, they’re still more expensive than any other model on this list save for the BT2200, but if you’re looking to save just a little bit while still getting a premium product then these are the headphones for you.
+We wouldn’t call them affordable, they’re still more expensive than any other model on this list save for the BT2200, but if you’re looking to save just a little bit while still getting a premium product, these are the headphones for you.

 What’s more, we’d argue that the Junior Jams are a much better pick if you have two children, because they feature daisy-chaining.
 Basically, what this means is that you can connect one Junior Jams headphone to, say, a tablet, and another pair to the first one, and they’ll both play the same thing.